27 Oct How to Create A Content Marketing Strategy in 2023

 Essentially, the concept is not new, but the setting is increasingly online.
-The worldwide web has given birth to concepts such as ‘keyword strategy’, search engine optimisation (SEO) and search engine marketing (SEM; usually meaning ‘paid search’).
+The worldwide web has given birth to concepts such as ‘keyword strategy, search engine optimisation (SEO) and search engine marketing (SEM; usually meaning ‘paid search’).

 It sounds like it applies to consumer goods, but in fact, the same concept also applies to services and nonprofit organisations.
+It even works for solopreneurs or first-timers.

 The whole idea of Content Marketing Strategy is simply a different way of formulating an Integrated Marketing Communications plan that addresses each of your target markets (or stakeholders in the case of a charity or nonprofit) and each of their predictable stages of awareness, understanding, interest, trial, post-trial evaluation and loyalty.